 Find out more about the training and our range of materials and tools for facilitators to enable them to run their own courses based on our material.
 To commission training please contact firstname.lastname@example.org

-The CDAC Network has developed various technical training courses using the experience and knowledge of its Members and gained in a number of emergencies over the last four years.
-Training materials for these are available for you to download and run your own training.
-Packs contains a facilitator's guide, module overviews and session plans, presentation decks, exercises and other supporting material needed to run the course.
+Technical training courses drawing on experience and knowledge of our members gained in emergencies over the years.
+Materials are available for you to download and run your own training sessions.
+Packs contain: a facilitator's guide, module overviews and session plans, presentation decks, exercises and other supporting material needed to run the course.

 A range of templates and resources to support humanitarian responders in their communication and community engagement work, including a '4Ws' (a stakeholder mapping template), sample terms of reference for a national platform on communication and community engagement, and much more.

-The Message Library is an online, searchable database of pre-positioned messages originally developed by BBC Media Action and Internews' infoasaid project in collaboration with different UN clusters.
-The messages providing a starting point for those wanting to rapidly disseminate critical information to disaster-affected people.
+The Message Library is a unique online, searchable database of pre-positioned messages originally developed by BBC Media Action and Internews' infoasaid project in collaboration with different UN clusters.
+The messages provide a starting point for those wanting to rapidly disseminate critical information to disaster-affected people.
 Context-specific libraries exist for Bangladesh and South Sudan.

 What radio station do people listen to?
 What are the most trusted sources of news and information?
 What languages are spoken, by whom?
-What level of mobile phone usage and coverage is there?
+What is the level of mobile phone usage and coverage?
 Our Media and Telecommunication Landscape Guides provide comprehensive information on the media and telecommunications landscape in a variety of countries.

 The Service Directory is a platform that provides those working in humanitarian response with a central repository of services, technology, tools, training, volunteer networks and other assistance that could be drawn on to support community communication and engagement.
 Find out about translation services, software, SMS blast services and much more.